PsychoCod3r/Unix-Expansion-Pack/README.md

 ## Included commands:

-`factorial` Takes a positive integer of any size as a parameterand computes its factorial
+`factorial` Takes a positive integer of any size as a parameter and computes its factorial

 ----